 As a ‘next generation Catholic learning community’ St Luke’s Catholic College, Marsden Park has established the ‘new normal’ for preschool to post-school learning.
 This innovative environment nurtures and grows faith-filled, curious children as critical thinkers and problem solvers.

 As a Catholic ‘next generation learning community', St Luke's is founded on the collected wisdom and experience of our exceptional educators.
 Our teachers are passionate and creative, inspiring a love of learning in students every day.
-They foster exploration and innovation, drawing on students’ passions, talents and learning styles to create an education that cultivates the whole child -- academically, socially, and emotionally.
+They foster exploration and innovation, drawing on students’ passions, talents and learning styles to create an education that cultivates the whole child -- academically, spiritually, socially, and emotionally.

 A 21st Century learning environment